Consumer edition active

 When a baby contracts CMV infection in the uterus, it is called congenital CMV infection.
 When a baby develops the infection immediately before, during, or shortly after birth, it is called perinatal CMV infection.
 CMV infection is the most common congenital viral infection.

-A woman can pass the virus to her fetus during pregnancy if the virus crosses the placenta (the organ that provides nourishment to the fetus) and infects the fetus.
-Newborns may also become infected during passage through the birth canal, through breast milk containing the virus, or through a contaminated blood transfusion.
+Newborns may also become infected during passage through the birth canal, through human milk containing the virus, or through a contaminated blood transfusion.

 Preterm infants are at higher risk of developing symptoms from CMV infection because they are less likely to have protective antibodies from their mother.